LeePleased/StackPropagation-SLU/README.md

 Token-Level Intent Detection for Spoken Language Understanding**.
 If you use any source codes or the datasets included in this toolkit in your work, please cite the following paper.
 The bibtex are listed below:

 <pre>
-@inproceedings{qin2019stack,
+@article{qin2019stack,
-  title={A Stack-Propagation Framework with Token-Level Intent Detection for Spoken Language Understanding}, author={Libo Qin, Wanxiang Che, Yangming Li, Haoyang Wen, Ting Liu}, booktitle={Proceedings of the Empirical Method for Natural Language Understanding (EMNLP)}, year={2019}
+  title={A Stack-Propagation Framework with Token-Level Intent Detection for Spoken Language Understanding}, author={Qin, Libo and Che, Wanxiang and Li, Yangming and Wen, Haoyang and Liu, Ting}, journal={arXiv preprint arXiv:1909.02188}, year={2019}
 }
 </pre>